E-Sh4rk/TypeInference/random.md

 ### Adding polymorphism

-- Line 500: "polymorphic types as infinite intersection".
-  Computation of type operations undecidable ???
-TODO: Test on a concrete example to understand the problem.
+- Could add type variables in our type algebra, but how to decide emptiness?
+- Could represent polymorphic types as infinite intersections, but how in practice?
+Maybe we can focus only on a finite subset.
+- Use preestablished rules to simplify and get rid of polymorphic variables?

 ## Type inference